owalid/ft_ssl/README.md

 -p         Password in ascii is the next argument.
 -P         Print the iv/key and exit.
 -s         The salt in hex is the next argument.
--iter +int Specify the iteration count
--v         Initialization vector in hex is the next argument.
+-iter +int Specify the iteration count. (default 4096) -v         Initialization vector in hex is the next argument.

 General options: